AlexAlik/google_api_app/README.md

   ---> run:
   pip3 install -r requirements.txt in your shell

-3) once the dependencies are installed, cd into the app folder, activate the VENV and run FLASK app
+3) once the dependencies are installed, cd into the app folder, activate the VENV and run FLASK app:
-EXAMPLE:

 cd Your_Folder/google_api_app/flask_server/app_web
 export FLASK_APP=app.py
 export FLASK_ENV=development